xrdocs/programmability/_tutorials/do-you-speak-yang.md

 ![Download from device.jpg]({{site.baseurl}}/images/Download from device.jpg){: .align-center}

-* GET from repo
-* Add and GET from node
 * Explore YANG
+  * How to find the right model?
+  * Verifies by exploring a model capabilities
 * Understand dependencies
 * Diff: what changed between two versions of a model?
 * Generate and play RPC